skidyguy/WindowsISOs/README.md

 Welcome to WindowsISOs.
-This github will contain a variety of different ISOs from different Operating Systems and different versions!
+This github will contain a variety of different ISO websites from different Operating Systems and different versions!

 ---------
 Sources :